ErikRice/BadBank/README.md

 # Bad Bank App

-This app is a working model of a functional banking app that could be utilized to create an account that stores a balance of fake currency.
+This is a model of a banking app that has the ability to authenticate/authorize users who create an account and login.
+The app is meant to create fake users as it is not fully secured.
 The site allows a user to create their account, login, deposit or withdraw "money", and logout.
+A user is only authorized to deposit/withdraw "money" from their balance so long as they have the required token, which they receive during login.
+While logged in, your session of transactions are saved and displayed on the session data page until you decide to logout at which the session data is cleared.

 ## Installation: